verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

-2. Trigger a MySQL restore operation by installing the Helm chart by using the chart from the original chart as follows.
+2. Start a MySQL restore operation by installing the Helm chart by using the chart from the original cluster.

    {{< clipboard >}}
    ```bash